New nursing curriculum for 2019

 Six Higher Level subjects to be gained at a single sitting.
-Two subjects at H2 grade, plus four subjects at H3; to include English language, mathematics and biology.
+Three subjects at H2 grade, plus three subjects at H3; to include English language, mathematics and biology.

 Diploma with an overall score of 75%.
 All candidates must hold science credits of A level equivalence.

-Two at grade 4 (C) or above in English literature and maths.
+Two at grade 4 (C) or above in English (language or literature) and maths.
 Please note we do not accept alternatives including functional English or Mathematics.

-The Extended Diploma in Health and Social Care (Health Studies) or Health Science should be passed with a minimum of Distinction, Distinction, Merit (DDM) as the final award to include a minimum of 60 academic science credits, plus GCSE English and maths (level 4 (C) or above).
+The Extended Diploma in Health and Social Care (Health Studies) or Health Science should be passed with a minimum of Distinction, Distinction, Merit (DDM) as the final award to include a minimum of 60 academic science credits, plus GCSE English (language or literature) and maths (level 4 (C) or above).